BobString/paxos-system-UiS/README.md

 #glowing-nemesis

-##Introduction

-The objective of this lab part is to implement a Failure Detection and a Leader Election Module that will later be used in your Paxos system.
+The objective of this project is to implement a Failure Detection and a Leader Election Module that will later be used in your Paxos system.
 We assume only a partially synchronous system, with a crash-stop process abstraction.